itsPG/os_hw3/README.md

 		return 0;
 	}

 When you call `pipe(f)`, linux kernel will create a new pipe, and give f[0] and f[1] the file descriptor representing to this new pipe respectively.
-Whenever you `write()` sometiong to f[1], you could read those written data through f[0].
+Whenever you `write()` something to f[1], you could read those written data through f[0].

-If `read()` can not read data from f[0], process will be blocked here and waiting for `write()` instead of returing 0 immediately, unless the pipe f[1] has been closed.
+If `read()` can not read data from f[0], process will be blocked here and waiting for `write()` instead of returning 0 immediately, unless the pipe f[1] has been closed.
 If you `fork()` a process, the pipes created before `fork()` would be forked too.
 Therefore, when you want to close a forked piped, you need to close it in parent and child respectively.
 The detail of manipulate a pipe is very important, and it will be shown in example.

 ## Pipe example 1